 This activity appears in the book Adventures in Paleontology: 36 Classroom Fossil Activities by Thor A. Hansen and Irwin L. Slesnick and illustrated by D. W. Miller.

 For more information on this activity, go to The Great Fossil Find at ENSI.

-Imagine you have just discovered bunch of bones in limestone quarry.
-You figure out the puzzle of how these bones are put together.
+Imagine the year is 1826 and you are the German paleontologist, August Goldfuss.
+You have just discovered bunch of bones in a limestone quarry.
+You goal is to figure out how these bones are put together.

 Materials: Scissors, tape, construction paper, glue.